 - a.
-Keeping in line with City of New Braunfels policy, each speaker will have 5 minutes to make a verbal presentation about the item under reconsideration; each side is limited to 30 minutes total. - C. The Library Advisory Board will discuss the individual's request.
-The individual may observe the board's discussion, but the individual may not participate in the board's deliberations unless invited to do so by the board.
-The board chair may choose to give board members time to ask questions. - D. The primary purpose of the board's deliberation shall be determining whether the library followed its collection development policy.
-In the event more time to deliberate or more information about the item under consideration is deemed necessary, the Library Advisory Board may form a 3-member Reconsideration Subcommittee. - E. The Reconsideration Subcommittee will be responsible for fully reviewing the acquisitions process with respect to the item under reconsideration.
-The librarian in charge of purchasing materials for the collection of the item under reconsideration shall act as staff liaison to the subcommittee. - F. During the month between regularly scheduled advisory board meetings, the subcommittee shall read and/or examine the challenged resource, read the written reconsideration form, and read copies of the professionally prepared reviews and list of awards provided by the librarian liaison on the committee.
-The subcommittee will meet with the appellant and their deliberations will be closed to the general public. - G. At the following Library Advisory Board meeting, the subcommittee will make a recommendation to the board as a regular agenda item to either to retain, move the item to a different collection, or remove the item. - H. The board will make its decision determined by simple majority.
+In accord with City of New Braunfels policy, the appellant will have 5 minutes to make a verbal presentation about the item under reconsideration.
+Others who wish to speak on the appeal are limited to 5 minutes speaking time per person.
+Those in favor of the appeal and those against the appeal are each limited to a total of 30 minutes speaking time. - C. The Board will review the appellant's appeal if Appellant is present at either Board meeting described in subsection A, above.
+The appellant may observe the Board's review, but the appellant may not participate in the Board's deliberations unless invited to do so by the Board.
+The Board chair may choose to give Board members time to ask questions. - D. The primary purpose of the Board's review shall be to determine whether the library followed its collection development policy.
+If the Board Chair or a majority of the Board determine that more time or information is needed to complete the review, the , the Board may refer the appeal to the 3-member Reconsideration Subcommittee. - E. The Reconsideration Subcommittee ("Subcommittee) is responsible for fully reviewing the acquisitions process with respect to the item under reconsideration in the appeal.
+The librarian in charge of purchasing materials for the collection of the item under reconsideration shall act as staff liaison to the Subcommittee. - F. During the month between regularly scheduled Board meetings, the Subcommittee shall read and/or examine the challenged resource, read the written reconsideration form, and read copies of the professionally prepared reviews and list of awards provided by the librarian liaison on the Subcommittee.
+The Subcommittee will offer a meeting with the appellant and their deliberations will be closed to the general public. - G. At the following Library Advisory Board meeting, the Subcommittee will make a recommendation to the board as a regular agenda item to to retain the item, move the item to a different collection, or remove the item. - H. The Board will vote to consider the recommendation of the Subcommittee and make its decision determined by simple majority.